 Illustrated above is a simple circuit utilizing the existing 12 VDC supply of the 5101 Power Supply Module, and three resistors and three LED's.
-Illustrated on the following page is a circuit showing the various combinations of power sources and monitoring devices that can be used for remote status monitoring:
+Illustrated below is a circuit showing the various combinations of power sources and monitoring devices that can be used for remote status monitoring.